Simple Roasted Brussel Sprouts

 • Herbs: Grab some fresh thyme, oregano, rosemary, or dill to sprinkle over the roasted sprouts.

-How do you roast Brussel sprouts without them getting soggy?
+How do you roast Brussels sprouts without them getting soggy?

 Here are the three tricks that guarantee crispy sprouts every time.

-• Make sure the sprouts are cut in half through the stem and well coated in oil.
+• Ensure the sprouts are cut in half through the stem and coated in oil.

-What's the best way to clean Brussel sprouts?
+What's the best way to clean Brussels sprouts?

 Start by removing any wilted outer leaves and debris.
 Then rinse the whole sprout in water or soak them if they are especially dirty.
 Dry the sprouts really well.
 If you rinse halved sprouts, use a salad spinner to remove any excess moisture in the leaves.